 4. Resist the urge to add more water.
 Work the dough gently picking up the dry pieces with the dough until it all comes together.
 You want to see some pieces of butter in the dough.
 (The Cream Cheese Pie Dough recipe here is the exception, since the butter and cream cheese are beaten together.)

-Pie and tart dough rolling tips for Whole Wheat Oatmeal Pie Dough and Cream Cheese Pie Dough:
+Pie and tart dough rolling tips for Cream Cheese Pie Dough:

 - For pies, roll the dough thinly into a 12-inch circle, about 1/8 inch thick.

 - For tarts, roll the dough into an 11-inch circle, a little thicker, but never more than 1/4 inch thick.
-Don’t feel that you must use the entire dough recipe; it is better to use less, roll it thin and do something else with the scraps.
-Like grandma, you can roll and cut extra dough into shapes, sprinkle with sugar and bake until light golden brown for little snacks.
+Donโt feel that you must use the entire dough recipe because this recipe will give you more than enough dough.

 For Pies: